 Therapeutic Boundaries - What are they and why do we need them in therapy?

-• Accounting for cultural differences: Expectations, customs, and values differ from country to country, and therefore, the judging of appropriate boundaries may vary.
+6. Cultural Sensitivity: Expectations, customs, and values differ from country to country, and therefore, the judging of appropriate boundaries may vary.
 Some boundaries may shift to account for these differences so that the therapist is more person-centred.

-• Therapist self-care: therapists need to take care of themselves to take care of their clients effectively.
+7. Therapist Self-Care: therapists need to take care of themselves to take care of their clients effectively.
 It is an act of care and responsibility to clients when therapists are mindful of what they can and cannot offer.
 It can become an ethical issue when therapists do not honour their self-care needs or their limitations, as it can significantly affect how they show up in their work and the care they provide.

-• Dual relationships: therapists can't be your friend, lover, or boss because this compromises the therapeutic relationship.
+8. Dual relationships: therapists can't be your friend, lover, or boss because this compromises the therapeutic relationship.
 Boundaries help maintain the professionalism of the work to safeguard against the therapist's needs being met over the client's therapeutic needs.
 In this way, therapy is one-sided, and that one-sidedness is one of the most healing aspects of therapy.
 It helps ensure the therapy remains in your space more than anything else.

 Previous